slcjordan/poc/README.md

 The project root
 ---
 The types of "commands" for this project are simply interfaces stored in the root directory under `commands.go`.
-Cammands manipulate service objects, defined in the same file.
+Commands manipulate service objects, defined in the same file.

 Domain entities are saved in a file called `model.go`.
 The structs in this file do not contain any struct tags as that would violate their purpose: to serve as stable domain values.
-There are be very few imports in this package and really only for the purpose of defining aggregate data-types (e.g. guregu/null package).
+There are very few imports in this package and really only to define aggregate data types (e.g. guregu/null package).

 Error types are stored in `error.go`and wrap underlying errors, conforming to Go's error convention (see https://pkg.go.dev/errors).